• Fall

 Gingerbread cookie dough in a large bowl.

-Step 5: Roll out the dough.
-On a lightly floured work surface using a rolling pin, roll out the cookie dough to ¼ inch thickness.
+Step 4: On a lightly floured work surface using a rolling pin, roll out the cookie dough to ¼ inch thickness.
 Use a gingerbread cookie cutter to cut out the dough.

 Re-roll the dough scraps until all the dough is shaped.